stenhaug/kinedu/README.md

 # cogsci submission (5/29/2020)

 This repo produces the paper ["The latent factor structure of developmental change in early childhood"](cogsci/_submission_final/thelatent_0529.pdf) by Ben Stenhaug & Mike Frank.
+Data is made available by [Kinedu Inc.](https://www.kinedu.com/).

 The paper can be reproduced as follows: